How Yoga May Help Those Experiencing Depression

 Takeaway

 Yoga is an ancient cultural and spiritual practice that has become popular worldwide as a result of its potential health benefits.
 If you’re experiencing symptoms of a mental illness like depression, meeting with a qualified mental health care provider is usually recommended.
-They may suggest a number of different treatment options based on your particular situation, from psychotherapy and/or medication to lifestyle changes like eating a nutritious diet and practicing yoga.
+They may suggest a number of different treatment options based on your particular situation, from psychotherapy and/or medication to lifestyle changes like eating more nutrient-rich foods and practicing yoga.

 Depression is treatable, and you're not alone